microsoft/clrmd/doc/v2_roadmap.md

 1. ThreadPool related code.
 2. SymbolLocator related code.
-3. Get BCL from System.Object's module instead of a heuristic.
-4. Investigating using BCL's typedef table for primitive types instead of creating our own.
-5. Ensure ClrmdType equality when they come from the same MT.
+3. Ensure ClrmdType equality when they come from the same MT.
-6. Offsets for string and exception fields when we have no metadata.
+4. Offsets for string and exception fields when we have no metadata.
-7. Ensure DependentHandles work properly.
-8. moduleinfo, pdbinfo, versioninfo, VirtualQueryData
+5. moduleinfo, pdbinfo, versioninfo, VirtualQueryData
-9. remove appdomain from staticvarinstance
+6. remove appdomain from staticvarinstance
-10. remove ClrField.GetValue
+7. remove ClrField.GetValue
-11. Enum related code in ClrType
+8. Enum related code in ClrType
-12. clean up exception usage
+9. clean up exception usage